Black Holes, Information and the Universal Coefficient Theorem: 4. Black Holes and the unitarity problem

 where the $<...>$ notation refers to the topological invariant and $\omega(\phi_{1},\phi_{2})$ refers to the factor system that characterizes the extension and depends on the choice of the coefficient structure.
 This factor will appear also in the coefficients defining the probability of particle detection far from the black hole horizon.
-The fact that an object can fall behind the horizon while nothing can travel from behind the horizon to the outside will imply the change in the topology used to define the considered phenomenon in the presence of a black hole.
-This change will be encoded in the factor system.
-It will however not be visible in any perturbative analysis.
-To make these considerations more accurate I will follow again [1].
+I must add that this is the first derivation of the fact that such a transformation is required, using almost only topological arguments.
+This, by itself is a very important conclusion.
+However, I am aware that a detailed calculation of fluxes might also be beneficial.
+This will be the subject of a future work.